brechtbilliet/brechtbilliet.github.io/_posts/2016-11-09-A-scalable-angular2-architecture.md

 </ul>

-### Rule number THREE: HTTP services should not know about the statemanagement layer
+### Rule number THREE: HTTP services should not know about the state management layer
 It might look pragmatic to listen to the result of a get call and put it in the store right in the service.
 But the only goal an HTTP service has, is **to perform HTTP requests and return the result of those requests**.
 This might look pragmatic: